-With Amazon Sponsored Display, Amazon finally provides an advertising solution with which sellers and retailers can simultaneously address customers based on behaviour and interests.
-In principle, anyone can participate – provided they have already successfully completed the brand registration in the brand registry.
+With Amazon Sponsored Display, Amazon finally provides an advertising solution with which sellers and retailers can simultaneously address customers based on behavior and interests.
+In principle, anyone can participate - provided they have already successfully completed the brand registration in the brand registry.

 In this article, I will now explain to you what exactly distinguishes Amazon Sponsored Display and how to create a campaign.

 What are Sponsored Display Ads?

 Amazon defines Sponsored Display as a self-service display advertising solution that is used to address buyers throughout the entire buyer's journey, both inside and outside of Amazon.
 Thus, alongside Sponsored Brands and Sponsored Products, Sponsored Display Ads are the solution for sellers who want to grow their business and brand on Amazon.

 Since Sponsored Display Ads are only one of several advertising programs on Amazon.co.uk, I would first like to clarify where the differences lie.

 For sellers who are just learning about the various advertising programs on Amazon for the first time, the differentiators between Sponsored Product and Sponsored Display can be unclear.
 Therefore, I will outline the four key differences below.

 Brand registration with the Brand Registry is required

 Sponsored Display Ads is available to professional sellers who have registered a brand with Amazon, as well as agencies with clients selling on Amazon.
 Your products must fall under Amazon's eligible categories to be eligible to advertise.
 All Product Display ad campaigns are now part of Sponsored Display.
 If a seller has run Product Display ads in the past, they will be made available as a Sponsored Display campaign without requiring any additional action.

 Products can be promoted without a Buy Box